bottomparm/Data-Warehouse-with-AWS-Redshift/README.md

 SONG_DATA='s3://udacity-dend/song_data'
 ```

-2. Run the create_tables.py file.
+2. Run the `aws_config.py` file.

-NOTE: You'll want to do this once, and wait 5-10 minutes for your Redshift Cluster to be created before running again.
+NOTE: You'll want to do this once, and wait 5-10 minutes for your Redshift Cluster to be created, and then run it again to programmatically update your config file.

-3. Once you can run create_tables.py and the only errors you get are errors explaining you've already created certain resources, you will have an AWS Redshift Cluster with a DB and table schema.
+3. Once you can run `aws_config.py` and only receive errors about resources already existing, you will have an AWS Redshift Cluster with a DB and table schema.

-4. Logging into your AWS account, you can use the Query Editor in the Redshift console to check your DB.
+4. Logging into your AWS portal in the browser, you can use the Query Editor in the Redshift console to check your DB.